 Value your peace more than you value crumbs from someone who doesn’t even know wtf a loaf is.

-If someone has the capacity to doormat you, WAITING for them to change into being someone who has the capacity to empathize is like waiting for the sky to turn green.
+If someone has the capacity to doormat you, waiting for them to change is like waiting for the sky to turn green.

 3 signs that he/she will never change

-- They’re incredible in the beginning/honeymoon period but when faced with challenges like having to be accountable, apologize, be honest, let their guard down, deal with hardships, and having a mirror put up to their questionable actions/mistakes that WE ALL make because we are human… They deflect, act out more, apologize then wash-rinse-repeat, let you go and then months later, pop back into your life to throw you more crumbs, etc. If hard times reveal true colors of unavailability, a lack of empathy, a lack of honesty, and selfishness… I wouldn’t be waiting around for change nor would I waste my time being an on-call psychologist/motivational coach for this person.
+- They’re incredible in the beginning/honeymoon period but when faced with challenges like having to be accountable, apologize, be honest, let their guard down, deal with hardships, and having a mirror put up to their questionable actions/mistakes (that we all make because we are human)… They deflect, act out more, blame you, get defensive, etc. If hard times reveal true colors of unavailability, a lack of empathy, a lack of honesty, and selfishness… I wouldn’t be waiting around for change nor would I waste my time being an on-call psychologist/performance coach for this person.

 - They can’t admit fault unless your evidence is irrefutable.
-If they do admit fault, they have the tendency to at first dot every relational “i” and cross every “t,” to such an extent that it can feel over the top and disingenuous.
+If they do admit fault, they have the tendency to at first, dot every relational “i” and cross every “t,” to such an extent that it can feel over the top and disingenuous.
 The same bs inevitably happens again.
 And again.
 Your aim should never be to reduce a grown adult to avoid his/her triggers and report in with you.
-You’re not a f*cktard probation officer.
-The things that trigger us in life will NEVER disappear.
-What dictates TRUE, everlasting, and genuine change is a different response to the same trigger/situation/person, etc.
+You’re not a toxicity probation officer.
+The things that trigger us in life will never disappear.
+What dictates true, everlasting, and genuine change is a different response to the same trigger/situation/person, etc.

 If someone doesn’t see anything wrong with what they’re doing or claims to see the wrong in it but continues with an all too familiar pattern…

-Social media filters may make them look like a swan but they’re still quacking.
+Social media filters may make them look like a swan but they are still quacking.

 And you deserve a fellow swan.